FLCAC-admin/uslci-content/docs/release_info/press-release.md

 Due to a bug in the publication process, some elementary flows are displaying with default providers, which are only intended for intermediate flows.
 To correct this error, you may use [this script](/development/curation%20issues_fy22_q3.md) in a local openLCA SQL interface.
 Simply copy and paste the code with your current USLCI database open in openLCA using **_Tools>Developer>SQL>SQL Statement_** and press the _‘Play’_ button as shown in the script link.

+***This issue has been resolved on the .zolca version of this release download, but persists in the JSON-LD and Federal LCA Commons Collaboration Server versions.***

 ### Change Log, Versioniong, &amp; Data Submission

 Please see the complete [Change Log](/docs/release\_info/change-log.md) for details of all fall 2022 updates.
 Additionally, please note that current and deleted datasets are always also available in an archive managed by NREL (wherein current and previous USLCI database versions are available) at the [USLCI Downloads Page](/docs/release\_info/release-downloads.md).
 Finally, please see the [How to Publish in the USLCI](/docs/submission\_handbook/02-how-to-publish-in-the-uslci.md) section in the USLCI Data Submission Guidelines and/or contact the contact the [USLCI Data Curator](mailto:uslci@erg.com) if you have any data/metadata publishing goals for the next December 30, 2022 Winter release date.
 We look forward to hearing from you soon.